-Spring is upon us!
-And that only means warmer weather, the smell of dew in the morning, and of course, the most beautiful of all: cherry blossom trees.
-Japanese cherry blossom – also known as sakura – is well suited to the British climate and can add a pop of colour and beauty to any landscape.
-Trees pop with blossom for a short time in March, with stunning pastel pink flowers that flow in the wind.
-If you’re looking for a new walk or day trip out these beautiful flowers are the perfect excuse, so check out our guide to where to see cherry blossom in Bristol and further afield this spring.
+Spring has sprung!
+That means the most beautiful sight of all is overdue in Bristol, cherry blossom trees.
+Japanese cherry blossom, also known as sakura, is well suited to the British climate and adds a pop of colour and beauty to any landscape.
+These stunning pastel pinks don’t hand around for long, however.
+If you’re looking for a new walk or day trip, keep a keen eye out from late March to early May to see cherry blossom in Bristol.

 1. Castle Park